data301-2021-winter1/project-group11-project/README.md

 - Purpose of analytical project: Although the columns of data by itself may seem rather basic and straighforward, trying to find a relationship between sets of data can provide a better understanding.
 - Reason of interest: Especially during covid where travel restrictions were high, people were bounded domestically.
 Airbnbs are of interest for those who love to travel and explore.
+- Research questions:
+  1. How do ratings compare between super hosts and normal hosts?
+  2. whether the category of hosts have a jounce on the prices of the listings, based on the number of people it accomodates?
+  3. On average, which of the two categories of hosts tends to keep the property (listing) clean, based on the cleanliness reviews by the     customers?
-- Research questions: How do ratings compare between super hosts and normal hosts?
-Does prices vary between the listings of superhost and normal host based on accomadation size and also comparision of clealiness of listings between both type the hosts.?
-How does the price and accommodation size relationship affect the review score?
+  4. How does the price and accommodation size relationship affect the review score?

 ## Team Members :